grandseiken/factorio-ultracube/README.md

 Planned improvements include:

+* More in-game help using tips or informatron.
 * Reintroduction of beacons (in some form).
 * Reintroduction of barreling recipes.
 * Code reorganisation and interfaces to make it easy for other mods to add compatibility.